 It is recommended to aerate your lawn once annually, removing plugs of soil from the ground and leaving channels for air water and the top dressing to mix in.
-Aerator holes are recommended to be roughly 8cm deep and 2cm in diameter, spaced up to 8cm apart.
+Aerator holes are recommended to be roughly 8cm deep, 2cm in diameter and spaced up to 8cm apart.

 Be sure to clear any debris such as fallen leaves from the lawns surface before beginning the process in order to allow light and oxygen in and reduce stoppages.

 Once the turf has been cleared and aerated the top dressing will need to be prepared.
 As mentioned this can consist of a mix of materials depending on the existing soil composition and health, such as: sand, loam, topsoil or peat.
 Any sand used should not contain lime (do not use builders sand) and all ingredients should be dry and sifted before use to remove any large clumps.
 Alternatively you can buy a ready-made top dressing such as Miracle-Gro EverGreen Lawn Dressing.